 Why Home Equity Loan & Line Rates Vary

-If the results of your initial search for affordable home equity loan or line rates surprise you in either direction, these factors could be to blame.
+If the results of your initial search for affordable home equity loan or line rates surprise you, these factors could be to blame.
 Improving those within your control could be your ticket to a more affordable home equity product.

 - Credit Score.
 Your credit score directly impacts your home equity loan and line rates.
 The higher your score, the lower your rate, assuming all other factors remain constant.